-Dr Julie Holland, Director of the Glendonbrook Centre for Enterprise Education and lecturer for the Enterprise Development programmes in London said: “This course is intended for students who are interested in innovation and entrepreneurship and for people who have their own business ideas for products and services and want to take action to make these ideas a reality.
+Dr Julie Holland, Director of the Glendonbrook Centre for Enterprise Education and lecturer for the Institute for Innovation and Entrepreneurship programmes in London said: “This course is intended for students who are interested in innovation and entrepreneurship and for people who have their own business ideas for products and services and want to take action to make these ideas a reality.

 "This course will not only introduce students to some academic theory behind innovation and enterprise but will also provide practical skills needed to make the innovation process happen.”

 The course is free of charge and will start on Monday 16 November 2015.